Nina Hynes: Music career

 She regularly collaborates making sound works and soundtracks for visual and installation artists.

 In 2019, Nina did her second successful crowdfunding and set up her own studio to self-record and produce a new album.

-This album ZAP! is due for release in 2020.
+This album ZAP! was released in 2020.

 She regularly releases new material for a small and loyal fanbase.

+In 2024, she wrote, directed and produced a 13 strong cast for her dystopian folk opera 'I am the machine' in Berlin.
+It premiered to 4 sold out shows at renowned dance venue Dock 11.

+She has begun writing a new multidisciplinary solo show and is making a 6 track EP for Sonoton.

-Since 2007, she resides in Berlin, Germany with her two children.
+In 2025, Nina moved to Brussels after spending 18 years living in Berlin, Germany, with her two children.

+Nina studied coding and is also a qualified hypnotherapist.